-- FC{NLB}: non-linear buckling load corresponding to the bifurcation buckling load that causes the actual buckling, taking into account the geometric imperfections.
+FCNLB is the non-linear buckling load corresponding to the bifurcation buckling load that causes the actual buckling, taking into account the geometric imperfections.

-The first two failure criteria deal with global damage to the structure and are part of the Serviceability Limit States (SLS).
-The other failure criteria correspond to Ultimate Limit States (ULS).
+The first two failure criteria deal with global damage to the structure and are part of the serviceability limit states (SLSs).
+The other failure criteria correspond to ultimate limit states (ULSs).
 These criteria indicate the onset of deterioration that could potentially have a significant impact on the structure and ultimately lead to its collapse.

-- Table 1 summarizes the different critical load values obtained from the FE simulations that lead to the failure of the structure, considering the different criteria mentioned above, under the three different assumptions of snow-and-rain load distribution.
-The values obtained for these critical loads vary over a wide range from 645 to 3410 N.m^{-2} depending on the failure criterion and the distribution of the pressure field.
-Section 4 further discusses these different critical loads and compares them with the estimated snow-and-rain load of about 1 226 to 1 325 N.m-2 provided in Section 2. - The FE simulations allow us to gain further insight into the detailed behavior of the structure.
-Figure 9 shows the stress fields of the structure obtained from the pushover simulations and corresponding to the three types of distribution for a snowand-rain load of $1\,325\,$ N.m-2.
-In the three cases, the maximum stresses occur on the crossbars located at the perimeter of the roof (above the western and eastern facades in the two first cases and above the four facades in the last case) and, in the cases of uniform distribution and non-uniform distribution with greater water depth in the center, on the bottom horizontal T-profiles - 270 located in the central part of the roof.
-Stresses (slightly) above the yield strength of the material occur only on two crossbars located above the east facades and are prone to buckling.
+Table 1 summarizes the different critical load values obtained from the FE simulations that lead to the failure of the structure, considering the different criteria mentioned above, under the three different assumptions of snow and rain load distribution.
+The values obtained for these critical loads vary over a wide range from 645 to $3410 \text{ Nm}^{-2}$ depending on the failure criterion and the distribution of the pressure field.
+Section 4 further discusses these different critical loads and compares them with the estimated snow and rain load of about 1226 to $1325 \text{ Nm}^{-2}$ provided in Sect.
+2.

+The FE simulations allow us to gain further insight into the detailed behavior of the structure.
+Figure 9 shows the stress fields of the structure obtained from the pushover simulations and corresponding to the three types of distributions for a snow and rain load of $1325 \text{ Nm}^{-2}$ .
+In the three cases, the maximum stresses occur on the crossbars located at the perimeter of the roof (above the western and eastern facades in the first two cases and above the four facades in the last case) and, in the cases of uniform distribution and non-uniform distribution with greater water depth in the center, on the bottom horizontal T profiles located in the central part of the roof.
+Stresses (slightly) above the yield strength of the material occur only on two crossbars located above the eastern facades and are prone to buckling.